Lufuno-software/PetManagementSystem/README.md

-# 🐶 Pet Management System
+# 🐶 Pet Management Process

 ## 📖 About
 This is my first C# console application.